pyamg.amg_core#

 - Parameters:

-Inverse of each diagonal block of A stored as a (n/blocksize, blocksize, blocksize) array
+array Inverse of each diagonal block of A stored as a (n/blocksize, blocksize, blocksize) array.

-dimension of square blocks in BSR matrix A
+int Dimension of square blocks in BSR matrix A.

 - Returns: